 Sapporo is one of many cities in Japan in which a greater number of international citizens come to visit or live.
-The foreign population residing in Sapporo has recently increased due to people moving for education, research, jobs, and international marriages.
+The foreign population residing in Sapporo has recently increased due to people moving here for education, research, jobs, and international marriages.
 As of July 31, 2018, the number of international residents in Sapporo exceeded 12,000 among a total population of 1,960,000.

 When international residents in Sapporo encounter sickness and injury, or pregnancy and delivery, they may need to visit a medical facility.
 In such cases, due to the language barrier, there may be hesitation in visiting a hospital, or when they do, they may not be able to understand instructions from the medical provider.
-There is a risk that international residents may receive impartial medical care when they most need help.
+There is a risk that international residents may receive inadequate medical care when they most need help.

-SEMI was started with the goal of supporting international residents such as students and researchers when they visit the hospitals and clinics.
-We have dispatched volunteer interpreters over 3,700 times between 2008 and 2017.
+SEMI was started with the goal of supporting international residents such as students and researchers when they visit hospitals and clinics.
+We have dispatched volunteer interpreters over 5,200 times between 2009 and 2019.
 Also, we witness first-hand the many problems the foreign residents in Sapporo face when it comes to the medical care that they receive.
 That is why we actively started to collaborate with Sapporo City and Sapporo International Communication Plaza to tackle the various problems they face.
 We have translated documents which we encountered while interpreting into English, and our services contributed to the improvement in the quality of medical visits for many international residents in Sapporo.

-These are the reasons we seek to form a specified non-profit corporation which aims to contribute to the globalizing society by providing higher quality medical services for the international population in Sapporo and by building a better environment in the medical setting.
+These are the reasons we sought to form a specified non-profit corporation which aims to contribute to the globalizing society by providing higher quality medical services for the international population in Sapporo and by building a better environment in the medical setting.

 The process leading to the application

 SEMI was formed in April 2009 to provide language support for international citizens when they visit medical providers and local health centers.
 We initially started by accompanying our clients as volunteers when they visited the hospitals and clinics in or around Sapporo.
 The number of requests for interpreters increased steadily year by year.
 The first year we sent interpreters 56 times, and in 2017 the number climbed to 689.
-We created our website and started to make available pertinent medical information in English since there was little English information provided by Sapporo city at the time, resulting in some finding our website from abroad and sending inquiries before even arriving in Sapporo.
+We created our website and started to make pertinent medical information available in English since there was little English information provided by Sapporo city at the time, resulting in some finding our website from abroad and sending inquiries before even arriving in Sapporo.